-Binding statement that all main equipment to be used for the construction of the Project will be new and fit for use with full guarantees in action, or [no older than 48 months].
+Binding statement that all main equipment to be used for the construction of the Project will be new and fit for use with full guarantees in action, or [no older than 36 months].

-To demonstrate the technology and equipment with the quality standards set by the Tender Committee, the Tenderer may include in its Tender specialised literature, drawings, excerpts from catalogues and other supporting technical data.
+To demonstrate the technology and equipment complies with the quality standards set by the Tender Committee, the Investor may includ in its Tender specialised literature, drawings, excerpts from catalogues and other supporting technical data.

 Eligibility of land for the location of the power plant using RES and way of the Transmission Line.

-The Tenderer shall demonstrate the eligibility of land for the Facility`s location within the area proposed by the Developer, as well as land for the way of the Transmission Line.
+The Investor shall demonstrate the eligibility of land for the Facility`s location within the area proposed by the Developer, as well as land for the way of the Transmission Line.

-Documentary evidence: To satisfy the above land eligibility requirement, the Tenderer shall submit the following documentary evidence:
+Documentary evidence: To satisfy the above land eligibility requirement, the Investor shall submit the following documentary evidence:

 proposed layout of the Facility, and passage of the Transmission Line, as well as access roads;